 If DIY beauty isn't your thing (or maybe you're looking to load up on all the almond oil hair benefits you possibly can) know that there are pre-packaged products that contain the ingredient—no mixing required.

 Bumble & bumble formulates its iconic Hairdresser's Invisible Oil with almond oil to provide hair with supreme softness and manageability.
-It's a lightweight oil that sinks into the hair cuticle; it doesn't sit atop of it making it look weighed-down and greasy.
+It's a lightweight oil meant to sink into the hair cuticle; it doesn't sit atop of it making it look weighed-down and greasy.

 Aveeno has a whole line of almond oil-infused haircare (see, we told you it was trending!).
 This shampoo uses it for the purpose of soothing the scalp from irritation and dryness.